 For this particular sandwich, I selected a large round of sourdough bread.

 The only bread consumed is the crusty outside.
 And what's better than the crusty outside of bread?
-To avoid wasting the inside of the bread, reserve it for dipping into stews and soups.
+To avoid wasting the inside of the bread, reserve the removed bread for dipping into stews and soups.
 Why waste the extra bread?
 Instead, use it for other recipes like bread crumbs.

-Next, using your fingers, remove all the bread inside the bread, digging into the sides.
-Do not, however, break through the crust on the sides ott the bottom of the loaf.
+- Step 2: Next, using your fingers, remove all the bread inside the bread, digging into the sides.
+Do not break through the crust on the sides out the bottom of the loaf.

 I chose many fresh vegetables; the more colorful, the better.